Birendranath Sasmal: Death

+Deshapran B. N. Sasmal, before his death.
+This was taken after his return from Kharagpur, a few days before his untimely death.

 On 19 November 1934, he was returning from Medinipur to Calcutta after a council election and due to a matter related to his legal practice.
-En route, at Kharagpur, he was purposely misinformed by a miscreant that he had lost the recently held national election of the Burdwan division, the sudden and unexpected news had a hugely negative effect on his health, to the extent that he suffered high blood pressure which consequently resulted in a Brain stroke.
+En route, at Kharagpur, he was purposely misinformed by a miscreant that he had lost the recently held national election of the Burdwan division.
+The sudden and unexpected news had a hugely negative effect on his health, to the extent that he suffered high blood pressure, which consequently resulted in a brain stroke.
 Despite having arranged for him immediate medical attention by his co passengers, his health remained unstable.
-However, after his arrival at the Howrah station he received the correct information, that in reality he had won the election.
-He was escorted to his Calcutta house by his well wishers and supporters who had gathered to congratulate him on his victory.
+However, after his arrival at the Howrah station, he received the correct information, that in reality he had won the election.
+He was escorted to his Calcutta house by his well wishers and supporters, who had gathered to congratulate him on his victory.
 Nevertheless, this great mental turmoil had drastically affected his health.
 Birendranath Sasmal died of a heart attack on 24 November 1934 at the age of 53.
 As per his last wishes, he was symbolically cremated vertically upright, with his head held up towards the sky, at the Keoratola crematorium with great ceremony.